yizhang7210/Acre/docs/dev/2-Environment-Variables.md

 # Environment Variables
-We use environment variables for credentials, setting, etc. Here is the list of what needs to be where.
+We use environment variables for credentials and settings.
+Here is the list of what needs to be where.
+To make sure an environment variable exists, add the following line to your `~/bash.rc` or equivalent: `export ENV_VAR=<ENV_VAR_VALUE>`.

 ### Local
 Locally everything runs under the `local` settings.
 You need the following